cloudify-cosmo/docs.getcloudify.org/content/plugins/creating-your-own-plugin.md

         ctx.logger.info('HTTP server is not running!')
 {{< /gsHighlight >}}

-Runtime properties are saved in Cloudify's storage once the plugin's operation invocation is complete (The `@operation` decorator is responsible for that).
+Runtime properties are saved in Cloudify storage after the plugin's operation invocation is complete.
+(For which the `@operation` decorator is responsible).

-In any case where it is important to immediately save runtime properties to Cloudify's storage the `ctx.update` method should be called.
+Where it is important to immediately save runtime properties to Cloudify storage, call the `ctx.update` method.

 For example: